mapbox/mapbox-gl-native-ios/platform/ios/docs/guides/Info.plist Keys.md

 ## MGLAccuracyAuthorizationDescription

 Set the Mapbox accuracy authorization description string as an element of `NSLocationTemporaryUsageDescriptionDictionary` to be used by the map to request authorization when the `MGLLocationManager.accuracyAuthorization` is set to `CLAccuracyAuthorizationReducedAccuracy`.
+Requesting accuracy authorization is available for devices running iOS 14.0 and above.

 Example:
 ```